JIE-1350/ISpy/README.md

 * Fixed chart domain and type for Insights

 #### Known Issues
+* Problem associated with compiling installer for IOS: moderate
 * Sometimes switching to the Search Tab takes a long time; moderate
 * Potential problem with incorrect filter value data type; moderate
 * Some datasets generate graphs with text that are cutoff at default size, but are easily resized; minor